THE STRUCTURE AND FUNCTION OF NEURONS

 Excitatory and Inhibitory Neurotransmitters

 The nervous system controls the body’s organs and plays a role in nearly all bodily functions.
-Nerve cells, also known as neurons, and their neurotransmitters play important roles in this system.
+Nerve cells, also known as neurons, and their neurotransmitters play essential roles in this system.
 Neurons fire impulses.
 They release neurotransmitters, also known as the body’s chemical messengers.
 These chemicals carry signals to other cells.

 WHY NEURONS CAN ONLY TRANSMIT INFORMATION IN ONE DIRECTION AT A SYNAPSE.